John Caradja: Legiuirea lui Caragea

-According to historian Ioan C. Filitti, Caragea's overall effort should be regarded as part of a Phanariote drive to affirm equality before the law and individualism.
-The Prince's views on law and taxation were codified into the updated version of Wallachia's statutory law, published in 1818 and known thereafter as Legiuirea lui Caragea ("Caragea's Law").
+According to historian Ioan C. Filitti, Caradja's overall effort should be regarded as part of a Phanariote drive to affirm equality before the law and individualism.
+The Prince's views on law and taxation were codified into the updated version of Wallachia's statutory law, published in 1818 and known thereafter as Legiuirea lui Caragea ("Caradja's Law").
 The work was primarily an attempt at synthesizing Byzantine law and local customs, defining the relations between these two sources.
 According to Dăscălescu, the result was mediocre, though not entirely pointless "had here been someone to apply them properly".
-Historian Constantin Iordachi proposes that, in its function as a compilation of private law, Caragea's text was mainly based on the modernizing Napoleonic Code, though still maintaining "an uneven combination on enlightened principles and medieval privileges."
-Literary scholar Nicolae Liu similarly notes that Caragea shared the Enlightenment's ambition "of achieving the 'common good' or 'general welfare' by legislative means"; he underscores that Legiuirea, along with other codes of the era, "intended to impose the image of certain Phanariote princes as 'trustees of the country' with a paternalistic regard for the people".
+Historian Constantin Iordachi proposes that, in its function as a compilation of private law, Caradja's text was mainly based on the modernizing Napoleonic Code, though still maintaining "an uneven combination on enlightened principles and medieval privileges."
+Literary scholar Nicolae Liu similarly notes that Caradja shared the Enlightenment's ambition "of achieving the 'common good' or 'general welfare' by legislative means"; he underscores that Legiuirea, along with other codes of the era, "intended to impose the image of certain Phanariote princes as 'trustees of the country' with a paternalistic regard for the people".